ReyArlena/LethalCompanyWilkoSuit/README.md

 ## Issues

-If you have any issues, please submit them on the GitHub page.
+If you have any issues, please submit them on the [GitHub Issues](https://github.com/ReyArlena/LethalCompanyWilkoSuit/issues) page.